dacadeorg/tutorials/ICP/rust-smart-contract-101/content/rust-smart-contract-101.md

 #### 1.2.6 Ensuring Everything is Installed Correctly

 1. **Close and Reopen Your Terminal:**
-    Close and reopen your terminal to ensure the new environment variables are loaded
+    Close and reopen your terminal to ensure the new environment variables are loaded.
 2. **Check the Installed Rust Version:**
     Run the following command to check the installed Rust version:
     ```bash